impressto/collabrio/socket-server/README.md

 - `user-left` - Notification when a user leaves the session
 - `server-text-injection` - Receive injected messages from server/automation
 - `signal` - Receive WebRTC signaling messages (future feature)
+- `file-available` - Notification when a file is shared in the session (Phase 1)
+- `file-share-accepted` - Confirmation that file upload can proceed (Phase 1)
+- `file-share-error` - Error during file sharing operation (Phase 1)
+- `file-upload-progress` - Progress updates during file upload (Phase 1)
+- `file-upload-complete` - Confirmation that file upload finished (Phase 1)
+- `file-downloaded` - Notification when someone downloads a file (Phase 1)
+- `file-expired` - Notification when a shared file expires (Phase 1)
+- `file-download-ready` - Download URL provided for requested file (Phase 1)

 ## Integration with Collabrio Frontend